Dhuvaraggn/CHATTER.Inc/README.md

      #Run the server

      python manage.py runserver

    #your server is up on port 8000

    #Try opening http://localhost:8000/ in the browser.
 Now you are good to go. plz at first create a account my clicking sign up first time. then its fun....
    FunPandrooo!!!!!!!!!

+  6.create a superuser to access the DB from http:/localhost:8000/admin/

+      python manage.py createsuperuser
+   enter name of user and password and kudos your running a chatter.Inc messenger.

 URLS start page : http://localhost:8000/